 3) Closing Credit Accounts

 Most companies require that you close the accounts included in your debt management plan.
+One individual noted that the mortgage proposed increased his rate because of the accounts showing up as closed.
+Another individual noted that his credit score dropped from 555 to 521 since enrolling in the debt management program.
 When you close the account, you lose the benefit of credit history.
 Your credit history makes up 15 percent of your credit score.
 Closing good-standing accounts can have a negative impact on this area of your credit score.

 There is also another consideration.
 Closing accounts lowers the amount of money you can borrow (credit utilization ratio).
 A lower credit utilization ratio is better for your credit score.
 Therefore, closing the accounts improves one area of your credit score, but it may hurt another area at the same time.
 The benefits could offset each other depending on other factors used to calculate your credit score.